MohiniShinde2103/Agri-Farmer/README.md

 ## DEPLOYMENT 🚀

-#### This Application is available in playstore very soon..
+#### This Application will be available in playstore very soon..

-#### If you have any doubt or want to contribute feel free to email me or hit me up on [LinkedIn](https://www.linkedin.com/in/rutvikravindranare/)
+#### If you have any doubt or want to contribute feel free to email me or hit me up on [LinkedIn](https://www.linkedin.com/in/mohini-shinde-428b55200/)